Q. Are children allowed at Advocacy Day?

 A. Your appointments will either be with just one legislative staff person, making the one-on-one more comfortable or you can choose to be part of a larger group.
 The group will ask for one person to be the lead speaker.

-Q. Are professionals allowed to come - such as doctors, mental health professionals, attorneys, etc?
+Q. Are family building professionals allowed to come - such as doctors, mental health professionals, attorneys, etc?

-A. We encourage anyone who wants the infertility community to receive greater access to affordable care and who cares about the infertility community to join us on May 8th.
-Please tell us if you are a professional when you register – answer yes to question number 6 and add a note in question number 7 in the registration form.
-Download information here about how your clinic/practice can get involved with Advocacy Day.
+A. We encourage anyone who wants the infertility community to receive greater access to care and who cares about the infertility community to join us on Advocacy Day.
+Please tell us if you are a family building professional when you register – answer the appropriate questions on the registration form so we know where you work and what you do.

 Q. My infertility is resolved and I had insurance coverage for medical treatment…will it still be helpful for me to attend?

 A. Yes!
-In fact hearing stories of success with insurance coverage is key in making our argument for better insurance mandates.
+In fact hearing stories of success with insurance coverage is key a great argument for the need for greater access to care.

 Q. Do I make my appointments with my representatives?